praveensirvi1212/DevSecOps-project/README.md

 ```sh
 aws configure
  ```
-paste your  access key and secret key
+paste your  access key and secret key .
-Keep in mind that your jenkins user also can work with aws cli
+Keep in mind that your jenkins user should be able to  work with aws cli